jsiny/120_object_oriented_programming/lesson_2/20_comments_rps.md

 * Wall-E, the copycat, would also study the human's behavior but would choose to mimick their favorite move
-* Bender, stubborn as he is, would randomly choose one move at first and then stick with it for the whole game.
+* Bender, stubborn as he is, would randomly choose one move at first and then stick to it for the whole game.

 In order to implement these personalities, I've added an `initialize` method specific to the `Computer` class, that would decide the instance's personality.